 What sort of actions could a new stronger, more egalitarian global system take?
-How can we elevate meaningful control of the decisions that have global impacts to a more appropriate international level without causing a crisis of legitimacy or creating a "two speed" universal system, thus damaging the universality that gives the system its value?
-How do we make enforcement meaningful without moving towards the coercive west-dominated system the global south has fought so hard to avoid?
-A recent paper ("Boosting the Reach and Resilience of International Justice Institutions" Stimson Centre UN 75 Policy Brief No. 5) outlined one potential approach, taking a country by country look at why states have not signed up to the Rome Statute of the International Criminal Court or the compulsory jurisdiction article of the International Court of Justice and mounting bespoke campaigns to have that effect.
+How can we elevate meaningful control of the decisions that have global without causing a crisis of legitimacy or creating a "two speed" universal system, thus damaging the we make enforcement meaningful without moving towards the coercive west-dominated system the global south has fought so hard to avoid?
+A recent paper ("Boosting the Reach and Resilience of International Justice Institutions" Stimson Centre UN 75 Policy Brief No. 5) outlined one potential approach, taking a country by country look at why jurisdiction article of the International Court of Justice and mounting bespoke campaigns to have that effect.

-In the meantime, the area in which the balance has perhaps most successfully been struck historically is when it comes to the laws of war: from the Geneva Conventions to bans on biological and chemical weapons to landmines and cluster munitions, the world we live in is safer due to our system of global treaties.
+In the meantime, the area in which the balance has perhaps most successfully been struck historically is when it comes to the laws of war: from the Geneva Conventions to bans on biological and chemical weapons to landmines and cluster munitions, the world we live in is safer due to our system of global

-This section contains two proposals relating to the prohibition of weapons at different stages in the treaty life-cycle: nuclear weapons and lethal autonomous weapons systems.
-The former is now the subject of an adopted UN treaty that could soon enter force while the latter looks likely to be the subject of a treaty-making process soon.
+This section contains two proposals relating to the prohibition of weapons at different stages in the treaty life-cycle: nuclear weapons and lethal the subject of an adopted UN treaty that could soon enter force while the latter looks likely to be the subject of a treaty-making process soon.

 While this section focuses on the treaty-approach, of course this is not the only approach to arms control.
-The protection of civilians in urban warfare is a growing weapons governance issue for which states and civil society are focusing on the creation not of a treaty, but of a political declaration.
+The protection of civilians in urban warfare is a growing weapons governance issue for which states and civil society are focussing on the creation not of a treaty, but of a political declaration.

-The proposals outlined in this section have merit themselves, but in addition could demonstrate the efficacy of the model of treaty based prohibitions, for the better management of global risks through treaty processes and the establishment of international standards.
+The proposals outlined in this section have merit the better management of global risks through treaty